 Neurology ST4 Interview Format 2024

-Those applying for Neurology ST4 training in 2024 will be required to meet the person specification, and training will follow the new curriculum that was implemented in 2022.
+Those applying for Neurology ST4 training for 2025 entry will be required to meet the person specification, and training will follow the curriculum that was implemented in 2022.
 As neurology is a Group 1 specialty, applicants are required to have completed IMT stage 1 programme or equivalent.
 All specialities in group 1 will dual accredit with General Internal Medicine.

 The ST4 Neurology Interview currently consists of four questions across two stations as set out below.
 Please note, you may start at a different station and follow a different order from what is laid out below.